Learn how to make fabric pumpkins with this easy sewing tutorial and free pumpkin sewing pattern! It’s a great way to decorate for Fall!

 These lumpy pumpkins make me think of a witch using them to make a Halloween potion.
 They are just cute, lumpy, and perfect for to decorate for Fall.
-Make a fabric pumpkin with this easy pumpkin sewing tutorial and free template!
+Learn how to make a fabric pumpkin with this easy pumpkin sewing tutorial and free template!

 There are affiliate links in this post.